liffiton/Gen-Ed/DEVELOPING.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them to the branch with descriptive messages.
 4. Run `mypy` to check for type errors in the new code.
 Correct any you find.
+5. Run `pytest` to run tests.
+Ensure they all pass.
-5. Push your changes to your fork.
+6. Push your changes to your fork.
-6. If the main repository has changed since you made your branch, please merge the new main into your branch *or* rebase onto the latest commit.
+7. If the main repository has changed since you made your branch, please merge the new main into your branch *or* rebase onto the latest commit.
-7. Submit a pull request to the main repository.
+8. Submit a pull request to the main repository.
-8. In the pull request, you will be asked to sign the CLA found in `contributors/contributor_license_agreement.md`.
+9. In the pull request, you will be asked to sign the CLA found in `contributors/contributor_license_agreement.md`.